dmh43/cuda_carstop/README.md

     $ cmake ..
     $ make

-By default, the makefiles will build the library, executable, tests, and benchmarks.
+By default, the makefiles will build the library, executable and tests.
 The commands

     $ ./test/deepgreen_tests
-    $ ./bench/deepgreen_benchmark

-...will run the tests and benchmarks.
+...will run the tests.

 On Windows, you can use cmake to generate Visual Studio build files with the same 'cmake ..' command.